icai/slider/README.md

 slider - jQuery plugin
 =======

-slider (by icai)  is a  powerful slider show jquery plugin. write less,do more.
+`slider` is a  powerful slide show jquery plugin. just write less,do more.

 ### Default config: ###